ProphetOuw/Ouw0pp.github.io/docs/backend.md

 <figure markdown="span">
 ![Image](imgs/pt.png){ width="100%" align="left"}
 </figure>
-I use the "Menum" medoule because i like it,but it is optional you can just pass the corresponding numeric values instead.
+I use the "Menum" medoule because i like it,but it is optional you can just pass the corresponding numeric  instead.
 When the skills are triggered the "Toggle" function within the client and server skill scripts will be fired.
 If duration is not specified, it will assume a default value.
 ##A signaler for canceling(Not limited to skills framework)
 Skills are only cancelable while the hold state is running, if the unhold or cancel state is being ran, then the skill is considered ran and can not be canceld or unheld anymore, so when we have yields in our cancel or unhold functions, we use the ManuelCancel module to pick up canceling signals.
 ```lua title="In Some server or client script"